iCliniq Logo

 What Is the Best Sleeping Position in the Third Trimester?

-The best position during late pregnancy is sleeping on the left side.
-It has long been widely acknowledged that sleeping posture in late pregnancy can profoundly impact maternal hemodynamics (cardiovascular function including arterial pressure and cardiac output).
+Sleeping on the left side is the best position during late pregnancy.
+It has long been widely acknowledged that sleeping posture can profoundly impact maternal hemodynamics (cardiovascular function, including arterial pressure and cardiac output).

 For over 60 years, it has become a standard of care to position a laboring pregnant woman in the left lateral tilt lying down to displace the weight of the uterus from the inferior vena cava for improvement in maternal hemodynamics.
 Despite this widely spread knowledge, little attention is paid to the maternal sleep position during late pregnancy.
 Given the known impacts of inferior vena cava compression, the possibility of a supine sleeping position increasing the risk of stillbirth is evident.

-• The tennis ball technique, sewing a patch with a tennis ball on the back of a night dress or a T-shirt, can prevent pregnant women from sleeping on their backs.
+• The Tennis Ball Technique: It involves sewing a patch with a tennis ball on the back of a night dress or a T-shirt, which can prevent pregnant women from sleeping on their backs.
 If they move their back, the ball will result in pressure, waking the pregnant woman and encouraging them to move to their sides.
 It prevents supine position effectively, but compliance could be much higher.
 Some novel devices could also alert a pregnant woman during sleep, and they can then change their sleeping position.

-• A lightweight backpack can also effectively prevent sleeping in a supine position if a pregnant woman places a baseball or a softball into it.
+• A Lightweight Backpack: It can also effectively prevent sleeping in a supine position if a pregnant woman places a baseball or a softball into it.
 When a pregnant woman tries to move their back during sleep, the discomfort from the ball causes them to shift over to their sides.
 This inexpensive method can make a difference for some pregnant women who struggle to stay in their lateral position throughout the night.

 Conclusion: